-The Flower Sermon (Chinses=拈花微笑) was a unique sermon Buddha gave.
-It was unique because Buddha was speechless and did not speak until he was sure someone in the audience could understand his sermon before he spoke.
-The Flower Sermon carried the same meaning that Buddha delivered in Kalama Sutta: word-based knowledge is unhelpful in understanding and conveying the unchanging Truth.
+The Flower Sermon (Chinese = 拈花微笑) was a unique sermon that the Buddha delivered.
+It was unique because Buddha remained speechless throughout the Sermon until he was certain that the audience could understand his message without him having to speak.
+The Flower Sermon carried the same meaning that Buddha delivered in the Kalama Sutta: word-based knowledge is unhelpful in understanding and conveying the unchanging Truth.
 Instead, he wanted to demonstrate that the unchanging Truth can be delivered and understood wordlessly.

 The Sūtra of Mahābrahma-deva-rāja’s Consulting the Buddha” (Chinese=大梵天王問佛决疑經) describes the Flower Sermon.